b-lukaszuk/BS_wJ_eng/contents/canvas.md

 Each `rectangle` is represented as a vector of positions (`Vec{Pos}`).
 It will start at the origin of our coordinate system (`COORD_ORIGIN` - top left corner of our matrix).
 It will spread through as many `row`s and `col`umns as there are needed.
-Their numbers will be calculated based on the `height` (`startX:height`) and width (`startY:width`) of the `canvas`.
+Their numbers will be calculated based on the `height` and `width` of the rectangle.
 Such a rectangle (the one that starts in the coordinate system origin point) is a good start, but to draw a picture we need to be able to place a shape in any location on the canvas.

 ```
 # moves a shape by (nRows, nCols)
 function nudge(shape::Vec{Pos}, by::Pos)::Vec{Pos}
-    return map(pt -> pt .+ by, shape)
+    return map(pos -> pos .+ by, shape)
 end

 # shifts a shape so that its anchor point starts where we want